vuejs/v2.vuejs.org/src/guide/comparison.md

 While Angular 1 could be used for smaller applications, Angular 2 has shifted focus to best facilitate large enterprise applications.
 As part of this, it almost requires TypeScript, which can be very useful for developers that desire the type safety of languages such as Java and C#.

-Vue is also well-suited to [enterprise environments](https://github.com/vuejs/awesome-vue#enterprise-usage) and can even be used [with TypeScript](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/vue), though it's definitely optional.
+Vue is also well-suited to [enterprise environments](https://github.com/vuejs/awesome-vue#enterprise-usage) and can even be used [with TypeScript](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/vue), though it's definitely optional in our case.

-It can be difficult to make many more comparisons as of writing, as Angular 2 has yet to be released and still has over 1,000 open issues on GitHub.
-However, while performance characteristics and implementation details are still likely to change, the API is stable at this point, so we can safely compare Vue's flexibility and learning curve - two areas where they differ significantly.
+It can be difficult to make many more comparisons as of writing though, as Angular 2 has yet to be released and still has over 1,000 open issues on GitHub.
+However, while performance characteristics and implementation details are still likely to change, the API is stable at this point, so we can safely compare the flexibility and learning curve of the two libraries - two areas where they differ significantly.

 ### Flexibility

 Vue is much less opinionated than Angular 2, offering official support for a variety of build systems, with no restrictions on how you structure your application.
-Many developers enjoy this freedom, while some prefer having only one Right Way to build applications.
+Many developers enjoy this freedom, while some prefer having only one Right Way to build any application.

 ### Learning Curve